 This tiresome and rudimentary system will now come to an end as a more efficient option can now be offered.
 Ethiopia boasts of being the 14th fastest-growing economy in the world and is attracting a great deal of foreign direct investment.
 The challenge, however, is that over 40% of the economy is in the informal sector.
 The limitations in regulation have led to difficulties like young people working in unsafe conditions.
 Village Savings Associations for the Youth are helping to transform the lives

 At the signing ceremony, Mushabe expressed excitement over the fact that Africa is now able to use her own resources to find solutions to Africa’s challenges.

 “Our decision to come to Ethiopia was in response to the many signups from Ethiopian savings groups in the last few months.
-The interest from this region has shown us that there is demand for the solutions that Cinnamon Clubs software has to offer,” Mushabe said.
+The interest from this region has shown us that there is a demand for the solutions that Cinnamon Clubs software has to offer,” Mushabe said.

 The project is supported by the Netherlands Trust Fund (NTF4).

-“NTF4 has provided training, support in identification of markets, fine tuning Hostalite’s export market plans, and fostering business linkages with international customers.
+“NTF4 has provided training, support in identification of markets, fine-tuning Hostalite’s export market plans, and fostering business linkages with international customers.
 Through their generosity, we continue to enhance our company’s export competitiveness,” Mushabe said.